 How air temperature affects an ocarina's pitch

-How air temperature affects an ocarina's pitch is pretty straightforward.
-Like all wind instruments their pitch is influenced by ambient air temperature.
-They play flatter in colder environments, and sharper in warmer ones.
+The effect of air temperature on an ocarina's pitch is pretty straightforward.
+Like all wind instruments, they play flatter in colder environments, and sharper in warmer ones.

 When you blow an ocarina, the voicing mixes your warm breath with air from your environment, and the internal temperature stabilises between the two.
-Ocarinas are made so that they play in tune at a given temperature such as 20°C, which is called its 'tuning temperature'.
+Ocarinas are tuned to play at a given temperature, such as 20 °C, which is called its 'tuning temperature'.

-The pitch of an ocarina also changes with blowing pressure, and so you can compensate for the pitch variation caused by air temperature by blowing harder or softer.
-But this is a little more complex than it may seem.
+Because the pitch of an ocarina changes with blowing pressure, it is possible to compensate for air temperature by blowing harder or softer, but this is a little more complex than it may seem.

 • Repeat this same exercise on the highest note, again tracking with a chromatic tuner.